About Summit Academy

 The Twin Cities region is home to some of the greatest racial disparities in employment and education compared with other metropolitan areas across the country.
 Communities of color face many barriers to participating in the workforce including, but not limited to:

 - Failing public school systems: School systems which fail to graduate around 50% of students of color and then fail them again in subsequent GED programs (which have poor completion rates), particularly following changes to the exam in 2014.

 - Lack of opportunity for education and training: until July 2014, a 30% cap on the number of MFIP participants that could pursue education or job training.

 - Limited access: a lack of social networks that support entry into the economic mainstream.

 - ‘Soft skills’ policies: systems focused on providing support services and soft skills as opposed to industry recognized hard skills that enable individuals to obtain good jobs.

 All of these factors are exacerbated as our workforce growth slows to a halt and the composition of the workforce itself becomes more diverse.
 As noted by our State Demographer, “failing to better develop the talent of all residents is squandering needed human capital.
 Some of the poorest performing groups are also the fastest growing among Minnesota’s population.”

 We simply cannot afford to leave unskilled, underutilized communities of color on the sidelines anymore.
 Developing the human capital of these communities is our opportunity.
-Summit Academy OIC is a community leader in growing a skilled, diverse workforce that will help to ensure stability for our regional economy while connecting low-income people with the tools they need to escape poverty.
+Summit Academy OIC is a community leader in growing a skilled, diverse workforce that will help ensure stability for our regional economy while connecting low income people with the tools they need to escape poverty.